 In the wild, guinea pigs are prey animals and many different predators consider them to be food such as wolves, coyotes, owls, and plenty of others.
 A natural reaction of a guinea pig whenever it is scared of something is to freeze.
 So, the chances are high that the guinea pig will not fight with other animals.

-Have in mind that if you already have a cat or a dog (or you want to adopt one), then getting a guinea pig is not the best idea.
+If you already have a cat or a dog, getting a guinea pig is not the best idea.
 Whenever other animals are around, the poor little thing gets stressed out.
 Moreover, bigger animals can easily hurt guinea pigs.
 If you managed to find a room that the cat or dog don’t have the access to, then it is better to place the guinea pig cage there.

 Step 1: Inspect Their Body for Wounds